 Balancing Chemical Equations

-Balancing chemical equations is important in chemistry because it helps chemists understand the reactions that occur during a chemical process.
 Balancing a chemical equation involves several steps that must be carefully followed in order to obtain an accurate and balanced equation.

 Write the Unbalanced Equation